-- 1. If a spectrophotometer with a 412 nm filter is not available, a 405 nm filter will be adequate. - 2.
-Reagents can be used immediately upon removal from refrigeration, excluding the 2x Assay Buffer (See REAGENT PREPARATION). - 3.
-To minimize errors in absorbance measurements due to handling, wipe the exterior of the cuvette with a lint-free paper towel prior to inserting into the spectrophotometer. - 4.
-The reagents of this kit are provided to conveniently assay 25 samples at a time. - 5.
-For quantitative purposes, a standard curve should be used each time the assay is run.
+- 1. If a plate reader with a 412 nm filter is not available, a 405 nm filter will be adequate. - 2.
+Reagents can be used immediately upon removal from refrigeration. - 3.
+To minimize errors in absorbance measurements due to handling, wipe the exterior bottom of the microplate wells with a lint-free paper towel prior to inserting into the plate reader.